AlgTUDelft/A-Penalty-Based-Guardrail-Algorithm/README.md

-# A Penalty-based Guardrail Algorithm
+# A Penalty-Based Guardrail Algorithm
 This repository presents the Penalty-Based Guardrail Algorithm (PGA) for solving large-scale, nonlinear, and nonconvex constrained minimization problems with increasing objective function and non-decreasing inequality constraints under tight time constraints.

 ## Key Idea